Find errors in their returned homework assignments.

 Re-submit all homework assignments with corrected answers.

-Reviewing all the blue pages at the end of Chapter 7 and Chapter 10 (only the material for
+Reading over the blue pages at the end of Chapter 9

 Submit 5 questions for review in class tomorrow using electronic survey